ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 # Disambiguation

-The term "Remote Attestation" is a common expression and often associated or connotated with certain properties.
+The term "Remote Attestation" is a common expression and often associated or connoted with certain properties.
 The term "Remote" in this context does not necessarily refer to a remote entity in the scope of network topologies or the Internet.
 It rather refers to a decoupled system or entities that exchange the payload of the Conceptual Message type called Evidence {{-RATS}}.
 This conveyance can also be "local", if the Verifier is part of the same entity as the Attester, e.g., separate system components of a Composite Device (a single RATS Entity).